CodeYourFuture/curriculum/common-content/en/module/induction/accounts/index.md

 - [ ] I have posted something on my cohort channel.

 {{<note type="tip" title="Robohash" >}}
-{{<our-name>}} understands you may need to keep your picture off the internet.
+We understand you may need to keep your picture off the internet.
 In this case, generate [a robohash picture](https://robohash.org/) from your name, and use that for all these accounts.
 Use your robohash consistently and it will help us recognise each other.
 {{</note>}}

 ### Zoom